 Cookie Mix-In Options

-One of the great things about these everything cookies is how adaptable they are - you can add almost anything into the dough!
-Here are some fun ideas on what you could add to your cookies:
+One of the great things about these cookies is how customizable they are—you can add almost anything into the dough!
+Here are some fun ideas:

 - White chocolate chips